 FRIDA makes every effort to fill requests within 2 business days, but turnaround time may vary if there is a high volume of requests, if an item is not available on the shelf or if we need to get something through Interlibrary Loan.

 We will notify you if there are problems with a request.

 Need a book chapter from Widener?
 An article from MCZ?
 Use Scan & Deliver to save a trip by requesting their material be scanned and emailed to you.

 Scan & Deliver, a free electronic document delivery service of the Harvard University libraries, allows Harvard faculty, students and staff to request scanned copies of chapters and articles from materials held at the Harvard Depository and participating Harvard libraries.
 When viewing an item in Hollis or Hollis Classic, initiate a request by clicking the Scan & Deliver link located in the Holdings or Availability portion of its record.
 A one-time registration is required for first-time users.

 Log in to your Scan & Deliver account to track filled and outstanding requests.

 Please note the following:

-Many other electronic resources are available from other Harvard libraries on the Harvard E-Resources page.
+Many other electronic resources and databases are available from other Harvard libraries on the Databases page.
 You can filter the databases by keyword, title or subject including regional and cultural studies databases.
 If you attempt to access some of these remotely, you may be prompted for your Harvard credentials.

 Numerous options are available for keeping up with newly published literature, including those listed below.
 Please contact your librarian liaison or the Reference Desk for information about customizing journal alerts to meet your current awareness needs.